9 Things Your Tongue Is Trying to Tell You About Your Health

 1. Strawberry red

 If you look at your tongue and see a strawberry red color, it could mean that you are deficient in certain vitamins.
 Is it slightly shiny?
-Then this is a sign that your diet is lacking iron and vitamin B12.
+If it is, this could be a sign that your diet is lacking iron and Vitamin B12.

-In addition, if you notice your tongue is “flatter” than usual, that’s because your taste buds are smoothing out.
+In addition, if you notice your tongue is “flatter” than usual, that may be because your taste buds are smoothing out.

 In serious cases, you might experience sharp pain when drinking hot liquids or spicy food.

-In this case, we recommend seeing a doctor and looking over your diet.
+If this is your case, we recommend seeing a doctor and reviewing your diet.

 If you notice a kind of brown or black plaque on your tongue, this may indicate poor oral hygiene.
-It may also show that you’re a smoker, or that you are a big tea or coffee drinker.
+It may also show that you’re a smoker, or that you’re a big tea or coffee drinker.

 As a result, you may also notice an unpleasant odor coming from your mouth as well as changes in taste.
-This may include having trouble recognizing flavors.
+This may include difficulty recognizing different flavors.